Breast reconstruction in London

 - Have realistic expectations of what the procedure can achieve

 Breast reconstruction surgical techniques

-Every women will present a unique situation when it comes to planning a breast reconstruction procedure.
+Every woman will present a unique situation when it comes to planning a breast reconstruction procedure.
 The specific type of breast reconstruction procedure is tailored to the individual patient.
-Breast reconstruction is performed under TIVA general anaesthesia and range in duration from one to three hours to complete.
+Breast reconstruction is performed under TIVA general anaesthesia and ranges in duration from one to three hours to complete.
 Sometimes more complex procedures may take much longer to perform.

 Implant based reconstruction

 In an implant based reconstruction, the breast may first require skin expansion to stretch out the skin to enable placement of an implant.
 Skin expansion is the most common technique of breast reconstruction performed today.
 A tissue expander is surgically inserted beneath the skin and pectoralis muscle before being inflated with saline to slowly stretch the overlying skin over a period of one to six weeks.
 The stretched skin facilitates the placement of a breast implant at a second stage procedure.
 Silicone breast implants are most commonly used.

 In flap reconstructions, tissue and overlying skin is transferred from a nearby location such as the abdomen, thighs or breast to refashion a new breast mound.
 The tissue to be transferred and meticulously placed in the recipient area.
 The surgeon may need to perform microsurgery to join up blood vessels for the newly transferred tissue flap.
 This is known as a free flap reconstruction.
 In other types of flap reconstruction, the tissue flap is tunnelled to the breast region with the existing blood supply preserved with no need to perform microsurgery to rejoin the blood vessels.
 Once the new tissue has been transferred, a new pocket for a breast implant can be created or a new breast mound can be created from the transferred tissue alone.